-- 2. High school level physics is recommended. - 3.
-Basic working knowledge of the Windows operating system, word processing, spreadsheets, presentation software, and the Internet or IST 102C PC Applications with a grade of "C" or higher.
+- 1. At least three years of college preparatory mathematics (Algebra I, Algebra II and Geometry) with minimum grades of "C"; - 2.
+It is strongly recommended that all AGGP applicants have satisfactorily completed high school level courses in chemistry and physics. - 3.
+Basic working knowledge of one or more current desktop operating systems, word processing, spreadsheets, presentation software, and the Internet; or IST 102C PC Applications with a grade of "C" or higher.
 (Students may be required to take computer skills assessment test.)